 Connor Shaw has an injury history that would make even the Green Bay Packers blush.

-In 2013 alone, Shaw had surgery on left foot and had both shoulder and knee injuries that forced him to miss playing time.
+In 2013 alone, the South Carolina quarterback had surgery on left foot and suffered both shoulder and knee injuries that forced him to miss playing time.

 Blame part of it on Shaw's throwback nature, an inherent grittiness.
 Even though he played football's royalty position, Shaw wasn't afraid to take off and scramble or keep the ball on a designed option.
 And when he ran, he refused to be taken down easily.